 2. Using a Website Designer, if Budgeted

 You will need to have your brief ready for most website designers to quote on your project.
-There is a lot of inconsistency of effort, resulting website visibility and use… so we have found someone local with proven testimonials.
+There is a lot of inconsistency of effort, in the website design world.

 3. Preparing the Brief